 I hope you love this quick and delicious way to use zhoug sauce.
 Let us know in the comments below if you give it a try!

-Spicy Zhoug Brussels Sprouts Pasta
+Spicy Zhoug Pasta With Brussels Sprouts

 - up to 1 batch Zhoug Sauce - Thin with broth, water, or olive oil as desired for a saucy consistency.